The Invisible Enemy (Doctor Who): Broadcast and reception

 The story was repeated on BBC1 on consecutive Thursdays from 13 July to 3 August 1978, achieving ratings of 4.9, 5.5, 5.1 and 6.8 million viewers, respectively.

 Reviewing the serial for The Times newspaper on the Monday following the second episode's transmission, critic Stanley Reynolds gave the story a generally negative reception.
 He also pointed out that in ITV regions where the series was competing with Man from Atlantis in the Saturday early-evening slot, it was now losing the ratings war:

 More recent reviews have also not been positive.
 Paul Cornell, Martin Day and Keith Topping wrote of the serial in The Discontinuity Guide (1995), "An ambitious project which has the look of a grand folly due to budget constraints and the tongue-in-cheek script...
 K9 makes a quite impressive debut, though, as with many aspects of The Invisible Enemy, the ideas are better than the realisation."
 In The Television Companion (1998), David J. Howe and Stephen James Walker called it one of the "weakest" Fourth Doctor stories, mostly consisting of "clichéd and undemanding action-adventure material".
 They also noted the inconsistent visual effects.

 In 2010, Mark Braxton of Radio Times awarded it two stars out of five, contrasting it with the Philip Hinchcliffe era and describing it as "a kidified, Poundland Star Wars".
 He felt "many of the effects are excellent" but observed a "precarious juxtaposition" between good and bad effects and "the ambition of the serial as a whole".
 He praised the story as a "romping yarn" which "brings out the best in veteran designer Barry Newbery", but criticised "unbelievably incompetent" action scenes, as well as "harsh lighting" and "pristine white sets".
 He also commented on Louise Jameson as looking "unsurprisingly ill at ease" despite giving "her usual 100 per cent".
 DVD Talk's John Sinnott disliked the way K9 was used too conveniently and found the plot too similar to Fantastic Voyage (1966), but less well done.
 He praised the visual effects of the inside of the Doctor's head, but criticised the other sets.

 Commercial Releases

 In print

 A novelisation of this serial, written by Terrance Dicks, was published by Target Books in March 1979.

 Home media

 The story was released on VHS in September 2002.
 The DVD was released on 16 June 2008 with the spin-off "K-9 and Company" in a double pack called "K9 Tales".
 This serial was scheduled to be released as part of the Doctor Who DVD Files in issue 133 on 5 February 2014.
+In March 2024, the story was released again in an upgraded format for Blu-ray, with new special effects, being included with the other stories from Season 15 in the Doctor Who - The Collection Box Set.